My Must-Have At Home Gym Equipment

-Many of the BBG ladies that workout at home replace benches with things such as tables, stairs and other stable household objects that can safely take your bodyweight — these work fine too.
+A lot of people who work out at home replace benches with things such as tables, stairs and other stable household objects that can safely take your bodyweight — these work fine too.

 However, having a bench is also great for exercises other than your typical step up You can use it for arm and ab exercises too, which makes it super versatile.

 Dumbbells are a piece of equipment that you can use with almost any exercise.
 They are a great investment because they don’t take up a lot of room and can help add more intensity to your resistance workouts.

 My advice would be to buy 2-3 sets of varying weights so that you can use them for a variety of exercises.